0%

 3. Memory & State Management

-• What: Agents require mechanisms to maintain context from past interactions (short-term memory) and store/retrieve relevant long-term knowledge.
+• What: Agents need ways to remember past interactions (short-term) and store/retrieve relevant long-term knowledge.

-• Why It Matters: Memory allows agents to learn from experience, maintain coherence across turns, and access specific information without re-deriving it, preventing the "forgetting" of crucial details and reducing redundant LLM calls.
+• Why It Matters: Ever had an LLM forget what you just told it two turns ago?
+That's why memory matters.
+It's how our agents actually learn from experience, stay coherent across turns, and access specific information without re-deriving it, preventing the "forgetting" of crucial details and reducing redundant LLM calls.

 • How to Implement:

-• Short-term: Managed via the LLM's context window, often by summarizing or truncating conversation history.
+• Short-term: Usually managed within the LLM's context window, often by summarizing or truncating conversation history.

-• Long-term: Implemented using external knowledge bases (e.g., vector databases for Retrieval-Augmented Generation, or structured databases for specific facts).
+• Long-term: Implemented using external knowledge bases – think vector databases for Retrieval-Augmented Generation (RAG), or structured databases for specific facts.

 • Verification: The agent consistently references past relevant information or retrieved knowledge, avoiding repetition or re-asking for already provided data.